 The due date for the receipt of applications for fall admission is January 2nd.
-Applicants are strongly encouraged to apply online.
-The Graduate School of Arts & Sciences (GSAS) admissions information and the online application are available at
+For complete information on applying, please visit The Graduate School of Arts & Sciences (GSAS) admissions website at:

 Statement of Purpose: